expertanalytics/xal/content/posts/DAIS/index.md

 DAIS is a joint industry collaboration project including 47 European partners from 11 countries.
 The partners range from universities and research institutes to SMEs and large industry.
-Spanning over 3 years the project has a total budget of 385 MNOK and is funded by Horizon2020 and the national research councils across Europe.
+Spanning over 3 years the project has a total budget of 36 M€ and is funded by Horizon2020 and the national research councils across Europe.
 We look forward to participate, make new acquaintances and learn from our partners.